St. Helena’s streets rated ‘poor’ but ‘holding steady’; repairs to start in 2023

-ST. HELENA — St. Helena’s 26 miles of roads are among the Bay Area’s worst, but expect another round of repairs next year.
+ST. HELENA — St. Helena’s 26 miles of roads are among the Bay Area’s worst, but drivers can expect another round of repairs next year.

 The city is preparing to solicit construction bids for an estimated $1.4 million worth of paving in spring or fall 2023, the first year in a five-year paving plan.